 Fiona & Karen Evans, The Conscious Sisters CIC, added: “Settlement provides a unique opportunity for Native American artists to showcase their work and explore colonisation from their perspective, in their words.
 It has been wonderful to see this project unfold during Mayflower 400 and learn about the exceptional contemporary Native American art that is flourishing across The States and Canada.
 This digital occupation and winter programme of events will act as a bridge between our communities and transform our understanding of North American indigenous culture forever.”

 Image by Cannupa Hanska Luger and Marie Watt

-Settlement is supported by Arts Council England through National Lottery Project Grants and the Department of Culture, Media and Sport through the Cultural Development Fund and through the American organisation, A Blade of Grass.
+Settlement was supported by Arts Council England through National Lottery Project Grants and the Department of Culture, Media and Sport through the Cultural Development Fund and through the American organisation, A Blade of Grass.